systemb4/dsp/doc/PROGRESS.md

     needed to be done.
 I was also thinking if it is "cheating" to use just use function like printf written in stdio.h in my langauge.
 I talked to Mr.
     Gorman and he said that it was not and that it was "thinking smart."

+3 February 2022: Sort function is working and everything is working so I can put
+    full names into char* variable and store that in a structure but one problem is that as I loop through tokens and the Name *head; I can not go back.
+I need to find a way to cycle back to the head.
+I think I may have to change something in the sort function so that it goes through the head first but the value defined in head in the parser function is still kept in it's original state.
+Maybe like having something like a tmp var that is always equal to a nameLink(Name).